-Connecticut exploring right to counsel in eviction proceedings
+Connecticut bill seeks right to counsel in eviction proceedings

 UPDATE: Connecticut DSA launches right to counsel petition drive

-The Connecticut chapter of the Democratic Socialists of America (DSA) has launched a campaign calling on the Connecticut Legislature to provide a right to counsel for tenants facing eviction.
+In January 2021, the Connecticut chapter of the Democratic Socialists of America (DSA) launched a campaign calling on the Connecticut Legislature to provide a right to counsel for tenants facing eviction.

 UPDATE: bill introduced to provide right to counsel in evictions